ajb9042/financial-calculator/README.md

 ## Installation/Setup

-The app can be hosted locally and accessed by opening the index.html file in a browser.
+1. Clone the GitHub repo
+2. Open index.html

 Alternatively, the app can be hosted on a web server or hosting provider.

 ## Features

 * Calculators for compound interest, mortgage, ROI, savings goal, and inflation.
 * Access from any device online
 * Quick computations